PaCo: Preconditions Attributed to Commonsense Knowledge: Preconditions in Commonsense Reasoning

-The problem of reasoning with \MCQs is attempted in two ways.
-First, given the fact~$f$ and a \MCQ~($p$) the system is expected to infer if the fact is still valid~($p \in P_{f}^+$) or not~($p \in P_{f}^-$); and second, given only the fact~($f$), the system is requested to compose a reasonable disabling~($p_{f}^-$) or enabling~($p_{f}^+$) \MCQ.
+In this work, the problem of reasoning with \MCQs is attempted in two ways: discriminative and generative~(cf. Table~\ref{tab:simple-test}).
+In the discriminative setting, given a \fact~$f$ and a \MCQ~($p$), a model is expected to infer if the fact is still valid~($p \in P_{f}^+$) or not~($p \in P_{f}^-$).
+In the generative setting, given only the \fact~($f$), a model is requested to compose a reasonable disabling~($p_{f}^-$) or enabling~($p_{f}^+$) \MCQ.

-\paragraph{Motivating Example.} Let's focus on simple facts e.g. \emph{A net can be used for catching fish} or \emph{A glass is used for drinking water}.
-Table~\ref{tab:simple-test} represents examples to expose the NLP to our problem definitions.
-Here, the second problem is presented as text completion~(rows 1, 2, 3), and first problem is presented as multiple-choice question answering~(row 4).

-No matter how the question is presented to the system, neither of GPT2~\cite{gpt2}, and UnifiedQA~\cite{khashabi2020unifiedqa} is able to meaningfully handle the problems.
-In fact, our study will further reveal that understanding such contextual preconditions is where SOTA language modeling technologies commonly fall short.

-We believe that the main reason for such behavior lies in the training corpus of the language models.
-Although several previous research~(e.g.~\cite{nguyen2020advanced,mostafazadeh-etal-2016-corpus}) include instances of enabling preconditions of the facts, the system has to infer the causation vs correlation for the disabling preconditions by itself which is not explicit.
-For example, the model may have seen concepts like \QT{drinking water}, \QT{Glass}, and \QT{shattering}, however beyond correlation between the concepts it has to deduce from lack of occurrence that \QT{a broken glass cannot be used for drinking water}.
-As mentioned before, these resources do not explicitly include disabling preconditions.

-\paragraph{Facts of Interest.} Commonsense facts are commonly known to people and can be accepted by people without need for debate~\cite{gunning2018machine}.
-However, \CSn facts in general are different from common facts as they are general-domain knowledge, common, and are about concepts (e.g.~glass) rather than entities (e.g.~a specific brand of glass)~\cite{ilievski2020commonsense}.
-There has been various efforts in capturing and conceptualizing such \CSadj knowledge~(e.g. \cite{speer2016conceptnet,sap2019atomic,ilievski2020consolidating}).
-Here, we focus on such facts and the \MCQs associated with them.